IEnumerable vs IQueryable in C#: Explained with Examples (Beginner’s Guide)

 SELECT * FROM Users WHERE Age > 30

-and only retrieves the needed users — much faster and more efficient.
+and only retrieves the needed users, which is much faster and more efficient.

 🧾 Summary